myloasm-docs/myloasm-docs.github.io/docs/index.md

 - occasionally produce chimeric misassembled contigs due to its aggressiveness.
     - we provide extra debugging information for manual curation; see [the quality control guide](qc.md).
 - use more memory than other assemblers.
 Currently, a ~200 gigabase long-read human gut sample takes ~450 GB of RAM.

 ## Algorithm outline

 At a high level, myloasm uses a [string graph](https://academic.oup.com/bioinformatics/article/21/suppl_2/ii79/227189) approach.
-Myloasm disentangles the overlap graph using polymorphic, strain-specific k-mers.
+Myloasm disentangles the assembly graph using polymorphic, strain-specific k-mers.
 Myloasm then finds walks along the simplified graph with consistent coverage to obtain the final contigs.

+## Citation

+Forthcoming.